McIlroy defends Canadian Open title in strong LIV response - WHIZ News

 McIlroy finished at 19-under 261 for a two-stroke victory.

-The victory was the second for McIlroy this season, adding to his victory in Las Vegas last October in the CJ Cup.
+McIlroy won for the second time this season, adding to his October win in Las Vegas in the CJ Cup.
 He won for the 21st time on the PGA Tour.

 It was a dig at Norman, who had 20 career tour wins.